gaearon/react-hot-loader/README.md

 These steps are covered by **[the walkthrough](http://gaearon.github.io/react-hot-loader/getstarted/)**.

+## Troubleshooting

+If something doesn't work, in 99% cases it's a configuration issue.
+A missing option, a wrong path or port.
+Webpack is very strict about configuration, and the best way to find out what's wrong is to compare your project to an already working setup, such as **[React Hot Boilerplate](https://github.com/gaearon/react-hot-boilerplate)**, bit by bit.
+We're also gathering **[Troubleshooting Recipes](https://github.com/gaearon/react-hot-loader/blob/master/docs/Troubleshooting.md)** so send a PR if you have a lesson to share!

 ## Documentation

 Docs are in a bit of a flux right now because I'm in the process of updating everything to document the major 1.0 release.